Virtual Assistants to Grow Your Small Business with Gina Horkey

-In this episode we interview Gina Horkey, entrepreneur and owner of Horkey Handbook – a small business that helps people start and grow their own freelance businesses by openly sharing what works and what doesn’t from her own journey to becoming her own boss.
+How to use Virtual Assistants to Grow Your Small Business with Gina Horkey.
+She shares advice & tips to help you leverage virtual assistants stay organized.
+Gina Horkey is an entrepreneur and owner of Horkey Handbook – a small business that helps people start and grow their own freelance businesses by openly sharing what works and what doesn’t from her own journey to becoming her own boss.
 She also shares advice and tips to help entrepreneurs leverage virtual assistants to grow their small business, and on how to stay organized.

 Gina Horkey worked for a financial services company, had two children, was responsible for the family income while her husband stayed home to help raise the kids, and ventured into freelance writing and providing virtual assistant services while maintaining her day job.
 Wow!

 Within six months she was earning $4,000 per month, while working full-time and raising two toddlers.
 It wasn’t much later that she gave her boss the pink slip and became a full-time freelancer.

 “You too can start living the life you want, without having to be filthy rich or waiting to retire.”

 - Gina started her career in the corporate world, and began building her small business on the side.

 - She started by providing service for a financial services firm.